christiskatsouris/Applied-Econometrics-R/README.md

 Consider the [R](https://www.r-project.org/) dataset ['plasma'](https://rdrr.io/cran/gamlss.data/man/plasma.html).

 **Data Desrciption**.
-A cross-sectional study to investigate the relationship between personal characteristics and dietary factors, and plasma concentrations.
+Observational studies have suggested that low dietary intake or low plasma concentrations of retinol, beta-carotene, or other carotenoids might be associated with increased risk of developing certain types of cancer.
+The particular, cross-sectional study to investigate the relationship between personal characteristics and dietary factors, and plasma concentrations of retinol, beta-carotene and other carotenoids (see, [Harell (2022)](https://hbiostat.org/data/repo/plasma.html)).

 ## [C].
 Sequence Analysis and Binary Generalized Linear Models